jakob-heller/fflogs-scraping/README.md

 <a name="sum"></a>
 ### Data Summary

-In `data_combination.py` the csv files just downloaded will be read into pandas dataframes and summarized.
+In `data.combination` the csv files just downloaded will be read into pandas dataframes and summarized.

 <a name="viz"></a>
 ### Data Visualization